 Zemo being Zemo, he couldn’t hold the secret intentions of the team.
 They enjoyed the respect they were getting, so the Thunderbolts defected and reformed into a virtuous group.
 Over the years since they left Zemo behind, the Thunderbolts have been led by Hawkeye, Luke Cage, and the Winter Soldier.
 They’ve also fallen victim to bad leadership and turned into a corrupted, brutal patrolling force for Norman Osborn and Wilson Fisk (not at the same time).

-The Thunderbolts have participated in several large story arcs since they arrived on the scene including Secret Invasion (which is also on the MCU list).
+The Thunderbolts have participated in several large story arcs since they arrived on the scene including Secret Invasion.

 Thunderbolts: Original Team Members

 Beetle aka MACH-1 – Abner Jenkins was a mechanic for an aircraft producer that got tired of the daily grind.
 He built a suit of armor, called himself Beetle, and became a merc for hire.
 He was pretty lousy at it until the Masters of Evil recruited him.